 Yet, on November 1, 1928, the Turkish Parliament agreed to replace the Perso-Arabic script altogether with a tailor-made variety of the Latin alphabet, under the name of Turkish alphabet.
 The new Turkish script was a remarkable achievement: comprehensive yet laconic, with a tidy sound-to-letter correspondence.

 The secret of such a swift triumph was ... the Soviet linguists or turcologists, as they were known!
-Eager to secularize the Soviet Muslims and to eradicate the widespread illiteracy in the region by simplifying their writing systems, Soviet authorities devised and adopted by 1926 the Latin script in the Turkic-majority Soviet republics, giving a major boost to reformers in neighboring Turkey.
-They found a way to match the languages with equivalent Latin spellings, without having to use French spelling oddities.
+Eager to secularize the Soviet Muslims and to eradicate the widespread illiteracy in the region by simplifying their writing systems, Soviet authorities devised and adopted by 1926 the Latin script, referred to as Jaꞑalif or Yañalif, in the Turkic-majority Soviet republics.
+When introducing Latin spellings for Soviet Turkic languages, such as Azerbaijani, Tatar and Turkmen, Soviet turcologists found a way to match the languages with equivalent Latin spellings, without having to use French spelling oddities.

 The Turkish Language Society (TDK)

 Established by Atatürk’s himself as the national authority on the literary language and writing conventions, the Turkish Language Society (Türk Dil Kurumu, TDK) headed the national language purification efforts.
 Thanks to Atatürk’s bequeathing half of his fortune to the Society, the TDK was able to expand the Turkicization project between 1932 and 1950 with a relative autonomy.